cctorres/AyudaEnCasa/README.md

-# AyudaEnCasa

-Backend

-GraphQL - MongoDB
+# GraphQL - MongoDB

-Disclaimer: This is just a personal proyect for testing.
-DotEnv variables are not in use for easy development.
+Just testing a GraphQL API using MongoDBAtlas as Database